 Parallel talk is describing each action that your child is doing.
 This strategy is very much like the “Self-Talk” strategy but instead of talking about what you are doing, you will be talking about what your child is doing.
 Think of it as being a narrator for your child’s actions, thoughts, and feelings.
-For example, you see your child playing with a toy barn and while playing you say, “Lilly is playing with her barn.
+For example, you see your child playing with a toy barn and while playing you say, “Abby is playing with her barn.
 You are opening the gate.
 You made the cow say, “moo.”
 By completing parallel talk, you are producing a conversation about what your child is doing and this will enrich their vocabulary and concept awareness.

 Strategy 3 - MEDELING

 Modelling is about showing and saying what you want your child to do or say before you expect them to do it.
 For example, at the end of a speech therapy session you might say, “Goodbye and thank you Mrs. Keno.”
 You then look expectantly at your child and say, “Ricki, what do you say to Mrs. Keno?”
 Your child then responds by saying, “Goodbye and thank you.”
 By modelling, you have demonstrated what to say and how to say it and even when to say it.